hpssjellis/my-examples-for-the-arduino-portentaH7/m09-Tensoflow/README.md

 #### 6
 [b06_makerML_one_hot.ino](b06_makerML_one_hot.ino).
 This was not very successful.
 The training set was probably too small.
 Basically it works to show one hot training but the final trained model is not vey good.
-Reminder to load the model.
+I have combined the model in the same file for simplicity, you are welcome to move it to it's own tab.
 Tensorflowjs helper page at https://www.rocksetta.com/tensorflowjs/beginner-keras/24keras-one-hot.html

 #### 7